Azure/azure-iiot-opc-vault-service/README.md

-## Azure Industrial IoT Services
+# Azure Industrial IoT Services

 ## OPC Unified Architecture (OPC UA) Certificate Management Service

-The certificate management service for OPC UA facilitates the **OPC Vault Microservice** to implement the CA certificate cloud service for OPC UA devices based on Azure Key Vault and Azure Cosmos DB, a ASP.Net Core **Sample Certificate Management Web Application** front end and a **OPC Vault Edge Module** to implement a OPC UA GDS server based on the open source OPC UA .Net Standard Nuget packages.
+The certificate management service for OPC UA includes the **OPC Vault Microservice** to implement the CA certificate cloud service, a ASP.Net Core **Sample Certificate Management Web Application** front end and a **OPC Vault Edge Module** to implement a OPC UA GDS server for local connectivity.

 #### A detailed overview of the OPC UA Certificate Management Service is [here](docs/opcvault-services-overview.md).